Rugby World Cup in Japan

 When purchased our tickets for the Rugby World Cup matches one year before the actual event.
 For those of you wanting to purchase tickets for the 2023 world cup in France, you should start the process of purchasing tickets in 2021.

 First, make sure you register at the Rugby World Cup website to receive notifications.

 We joined the free program called Front Row.
 This gave us the ability to register early, before tickets were released to the public.
 There will still long be wait times, but we did get the tickets we wanted.

 If you plan on attending the 2023 Rugby World Cup in France, don’t get discouraged!
 It will be difficult to get tickets and there will be long wait times, but be persistent and don’t give up.
 Be mindful of the dates and try to get online the minute tickets become available.

 Mastercard is an official sponsor of the Rugby World Cup.
 If you pay with a Mastercard, you get priority for RWC tickets.

 The Rugby World Cup website also has an official re-sale site.

-We successfully re-sold the Russia vs Scotland tickets that we could not use.
-If you’re not sure what games you want to attend when tickets become available, buy the ones you think you will want.
-You can always re-sell them later.
+We successfully re-sold our Russia vs Scotland tickets that we could not use.
+If you’re unsure what games you will attend when tickets become available, buy as many games as you think you’ll want because you can always re-sell them later.

 Have you been to the Rugby World Cup?